itsDigvijaysing/What-I-Learned/Salesforce/Admin/Notes.md

 - Setup audit trail -  Used to check any salesforce metadata (any backend config) changes in our salesforce org (last changes to org (logs))
 - Salesforce Path - its component in which we see the progress of current task and at the end we will see closed won or closed lost for opportunity.
 - Actions - Global Action & Record Action (Object specific action) (easy way to do things (check google IMG))
+- Opportunity splits - Used to split revenue credit for opportunities.
+(If multiple people (Team) working on same opp then after closed won it will split credit as set values (total of splits do not need to add up 100%))
+- Quotes - They are basically like template on which we can add extra sales details. & opportunity can have multiple quotes but only 1 quote will synced to opportunity.
+(Quote Template, Quote PDF)
+- Multiple things are by default disable so we have to enable it to use it.

 ## Security: